LeafYeeXYZ/PsychLib/README.md

 git clone https://github.com/LeafYeeXYZ/PsychLib.git
 ```

 Now you can write `TypeScript` code in `/lib/**/*.ts` and export functions in `/lib/index.ts`.
+Note that you should not import base functions from `/lib/index.ts` to avoid circular dependencies.
+Instead, you can import them directly from `/lib/base.ts` or `/lib/xxx/index.ts`.

 After writing the code, remember to add test cases in `/tests/*.test.ts`.
 You can run the test cases using the following command.

 ```bash
 deno test -A